26 Types Of Beet You Need To Grow

 Chioggia

-The Chioggia beet has pale red skin topped by pale stems and light green leaves.
-The crispy greens can be harvested in about 50 days.
+The ‘Chioggia’ beet has pale red skin topped by pale stems and light green leaves.
+You can harvest the crispy greens in about 50 days.
 Leave about ⅔ of the greens in place to help the beetroot continue to mature.

 This Italian heirloom has a sweet and mild taste.
-Their mild flavor makes them a winner, even for those who claim not to like the taste of beets.
-Aside from the taste, their interior color is stunning, and when sliced thin on a mandoline, they can add a sophisticated touch to your salads.
+Its mild flavor makes it a winner, even for those who claim not to like the taste of beets.
+Aside from the taste, the interior color is stunning, and when sliced thin on a mandoline, they can add a sophisticated touch to your salads.
 However, the stripes will fade with cooking.

 Avalanche